jprovidence/aether/README.md

 -  investigate and determine the most efficient/accurate way to rank texts based on similarity.
 -  develop best-practices for writing higher-order functions to facilitate extremely modular code.
--  provide simple visualisation of the internet as a graph.
+-  provide simple visualization of the internet as a graph.

 ## What is the (hopeful and ambitious) future for Aether?

-The eventual intent is for Aether to become a platform for providing novel approaches to searching, exploring and analysing the internet itself and the wealth of data it contains, and for serving applications built from these endevours.
+The eventual intent is for Aether to become a platform for providing novel approaches to searching, exploring and analysing the internet itself and the wealth of data it contains, and for serving applications built from these endeavours.
 Interaction with the platform will hopefully be structured in three tiers:

 #### Tier One: